 Sonya Meeks earned a Bachelor of Science degree in Accounting from Winston Salem State University.
 She earned National Board Certification in 2010.
 She has served as a member of the School Improvement team.
 She now serves as Career and Technical Education Department Chair.
 She is actively involved in extracurricular activities including Student Government Association and Prom Committee and serves as a mentor teacher.
 Sonya started her Principal Residency at Carver Elementary School, finished her Residency at Rogers Lane Elementary School.
-Currently, Sonya is a business teacher at Knightdale High School in Wake County.
-She can be reached at firstname.lastname@example.org.
+Sonya then taught business at Knightdale High School in Wake County.
+Currently, she serves as Assistant Principal at Southern Nash Middle School in Nash County.
+She can be reached at email@example.com.

 Leanna Pierce earned her undergraduate degree in Middle Grades Education – Math and Science from the University of North Carolina at Greensboro.
 After earning her degree, she began teaching in Virginia at Christiansburg Middle School.
 Leanna has been developing students’ love for learning by using project-based learning, interactive notebooks, and is passionate about using technology whenever possible.
 She has been the chair of the MathCounts Club, American Sign Language Club, LEGO Club and a Theatre Club Director, as well as coached Track and Field for three years.
 She is currently a sixth grade math teacher at Carroll Magnet Middle School.
 She completed her Principal Residency at Parkside Elementary School during the 2021-2022 school year.
-Leanna can be reached at email@example.com.
+Leanna has since left the field of education.
+Leanna can be reached at firstname.lastname@example.org.

 Kristy Smith earned a bachelor’s degree in Biology from Denison University and holds a master’s degree in Curriculum and Instruction from Ashland University.
 She is in her 12th year as a teacher in the Wake County Public School System, teaching at both Holly Ridge Middle School and Holly Springs High School.
 She is certified in the subject areas of Math and Science and currently teaches Biology at Holly Springs High.
 She has held leadership positions throughout her teaching career, including roles as her Professional Learning Team Leader, Intervention & Continuous Improvement Team, and Hospitality Committee Leader.
 Kristy has coached girls’ basketball and girls’ tennis.
 Additionally, she was recognized with the “Character Award” at Holly Ridge Middle for her integrity and dedication to students.
 She completed her Principal Residency at Laurel Park Elementary School during the 2021-2022 school year and currently serves as Assistant Principal at Holly Ridge Elementary School in Wake County.
 Kristy can be reached at email@example.com.